by Jason McCoy

 The job posting details section gives you a general overview of the job.

-First, that the job is still open.
+First, that the job is still hiring.
 That’s good, it means the client is still accepting auditions for this job.

 Then it’s got the respond by date.
 Remember that is the deadline for auditions (when they’ll stop accepting auditions), not the project deadline.

-Language, gender and age range are pretty standard and should already meet your profile.
+Language, gender and voice age are pretty standard and should already meet your profile.

-Based on the category, we know the final voice over will be used in some form on the internet.
+Based on the category, we know the final voice over is educational in nature.

 Two other really helpful pieces of information to know are the word count and the budget.
 You already knew the budget from the invitation email but now with the word count you know more about the scope of work.
 So using this information decide whether the amount of work required is worth the pay set in the budget.